This post was last updated on: Friday, February 1, 2020

 However and whenever you arrive, the islands offer you stunning beaches and tropical seaside adventures—all within minutes of Waikiki!

 Waikiki is in the city of Honolulu on the Hawaiian island of Oahu.
 Waikiki is close to Hawaii’s Daniel K. Inouye International Airport and a popular launch point for exploring the rest of the island.

-So, where is the best place to stay in Waikiki?
-Let’s explore the best local accommodations, who visits, why, and some great places to explore nearby.
+So without further ado, let’s explore the best local accommodations, who visits, and some great places to explore nearby.
 Waikiki has something to offer travelers of all ages.

-Best Place to Stay in Waikiki for Families: Sheraton Waikiki
+Best Hotels in Waikiki for Families: Sheraton Waikiki

 The Sheraton Waikiki is a high-end hotel in the center of it all and a perfect option for families taking a Hawaiian vacation.
 It has top-notch luxury accommodations, as well as beach access, dining, a fitness center, spa, shopping, cultural activities, and access to nearby cultural, historical, and recreational sites.

 It has two world-class pools in addition to prime beach access, three in-house restaurants, and ocean views from dozens of rooms along with 136 beachfront suites.
 They offer on-site daycare, an airport shuttle, and are close to nearby shops, restaurants, and entertainment in the center of Waikiki.

 Furthermore, the Sheraton Waikiki is right on the beach!